kyleboas/tacticsjournal.com/_posts/2025/10/2025-10-31-get-feedback-from-the-right-people.md

 If I ask you for a response before you find my work, I will never know if you organically sought out my work.
 If I have to ask you to share something, chances are you were never going to share it yourself.
 Who wants to come off as rude?
 You will feel obligated to read it and like it.

 If I'm following you, I want to read, listen, or watch what you make.
 I want to know when you post something.
-I'm going to find it, and if it's remarkable, I'll share it.
+I'm going to find it eventually.
+If it's remarkable, I'll share it.
 If I think it's remarkable, chances are the person I shared it with will also think it's remarkable, and they'll share it with someone else.
 Then that process repeats, and that is how your ideas spread.

 ["Unleashing the Ideavirus"](https://www.amazon.com/Unleashing-Ideavirus-Marketing-Epidemics-Customers-ebook/dp/B0042XA3A8) and ["Permission Marketing"](https://www.amazon.com/Permission-Marketing-Turning-Strangers-Customers/dp/0684856360) by Seth Godin are two books that have shaped this thinking.
 They are proven methods of spreading ideas organically.